 The NHS is not free to everyone, the documents that you need to produce will be different depending on who you are and where you come from.

-Please visit the government website to find out what documents you need to bring with you to an appointment at our hospitals.
+Please visit the Government website by clicking on this link to find out what documents you need to bring with you to an appointment at our hospitals.

 Staff in the hospital will need to see your documents and copy them in order to send to the overseas patient manager.
 They may still need to speak to you so please be prepared to leave contact details.